devfabiosilva/myStegHideProgram/README.md

 ## Dependencies

 Before you install you must install dependency.
-In Debian and Ubuntu distribution type in your console:
+In Debian and Ubuntu distributions:
+Type in console:

 ```
 sudo apt install libssl-dev
 ```

-## Installation
+## Compiling and Installing

-To install, just type:
+To compile, just type:

 ```
 mkdir <YOUR_DIRECTORY> && cd <YOUR_DIRECTORY>
 git clone https://github.com/devfabiosilva/myStegHideProgram.git
-cd src && make install
+cd myStegHideProgram/src/ && make
 ```

 Optionally you can install into your system program directory /usr/bin/

 ```
-sudo make uninstall
+sudo make install
 ```

 ## Uninstalling and cleaning

-If you want to delete compile program:
+If you want to delete compiled _fstg_ program:

 ```
 make clean